The operating system is a go-between, between the physical

 storage-related peripherals, like hardrives, flash drives,

-DVD's, etc. Only the OS can truly create, modify, read
+DVD's, etc. The OS can create, modify, read

-network connections — only the OS can actually send
+network connections — the OS can actually send

 or receive data to/from a computer's ethernet port (wired)